-Pinta is considered primarily a disease of children and adults, and most cases are limited to the skin.
+Pinta affects all age groups, as opposed to other endemic treponemal diseases for which children are the most often affected.
+Most cases are limited to the skin.
 Infection usually is spread by person-to-person contact in endemic areas by direct skin or mucous membrane contact.

 A67.9 – Pinta, unspecified

 22064009 – Pinta

 Differential Diagnosis & Pitfalls

 Primary and secondary lesions:

 - – the lesions are more inflammatory and crusted

 - – the lesions are associated with trauma and ascend the lymphatic chain

 - – nonvenereal treponemal infection with more papillomatous lesions